 The theme supports four menu locations and which are as follows: Primary menu, secondary menu, footer menu and social menu.
 The demo data install actually installs five menus (more on that later).

-I’m not doing this ass way round, however the social menu is where you can add in links to your various social media accounts.
+I’m not doing this ass way round, however, the social menu is where you can add links to your various social media accounts.
 This will be displayed in the top right of your theme with smashing icons depicting the networks in question.